-A. Whigh is can side ted a major the activity? ee's ability to access the workplace.
+A. A significant event that impacts the employee's ability to access the workplace.
 It may include:

 - Changes in employee's transportation.

 - Changes in employee's housing.

 - Employees own serious health condition.

 - Employee's responsibilities as a caregiver.

 - Employee's enrollment in a career-related educational or training program.